 - (1) Train Batch Size: As we are using ThinkDiffusion we can set the batch size to 2, but if you are on a lower end GPU, then you should leave this as 1.
 The batch size determines how many images the model processes simultaneously.
 The higher the batch size the faster the training will be but it will be more demanding on your GPU.
 Please note that you can sometimes have an out of memory error when setting the batch size to 2.
 If you encounter this, you should lower the batch size to 1

 - (2) Epochs: You can experiment with this figure but as a rule the higher the number of Epochs, the more chance of overtraining the model.
 Epoch's represent a cycle of training.
-We selected 5 Epochs in our settings, so this will result in 5 safetensors files at the end of the training.
-The 1st will be 20% of the training, the 2nd will be 40% of the training, the 3rd will be 60% of the training, the 4th will be 80% of the training and the final one is 100% of the training.
+We selected 20 Epochs in our settings, so this will result in 2 safetensors files at the end of the training.
+The 1st will be 50% of the training, the 2nd will be 100% of the training.
 You can experiment which LoRA turned out the best.

 - (3) Steps: This number is not selected directly but comes as a result of some of your settings.
 Steps are calculated by the number of images x the number of repeats x the number of Epoch's For example, in this tutorial we had 23 images, 5 repeats and 5 epochs, resulting in 575 steps.
 I usually try to end up at around 2k - 3k steps when training a LoRA.